jupiterbjy/CUIAudioPlayer/README.md

 ---

-## Intro

-### *Still under heavy development!
-I'm testing this as much I can, but there will be ton of bugs!*

-Just a tiny project to create a script that literally does its name.
-Uses Master branch of py_cui currently.

-Only working configurations are Linux Terminal / CMD / Windows Terminal + WSL.
-Will show as broken on other configurations on Win10.

-Although this project strictly follow PEP8 at my best, readability might not.
+Still under heavy development, expect tons of bugs.

+- Python 3.8 ~ 3.9
+- Requires ```master``` branch of [py_cui](https://github.com/jwlodek/py_cui)
+- Requires CMD on Windows, custom CMD font may be necessary

 *0.0.3a - dev*
 ![](Demo/Images/Demo.webp)

+---

+## Intro

+Meant to provide a way to play Audio file in headless configuration via SSH shell.

+Ultimate goal is to stream soundtrack, but that's far, far way to go.
+Currently, only application would be playing soundtrack from the speaker attached to headless server - which is rare configuration.

+Although this project strictly follow PEP8 at my best, readability might not meet the standard.

 ---